 \subsection{Sensor Pose Parametrisation}

-Generally speaking, the pose of a sensor in a 3D environment can be described by the canonical six degrees-of-freedom parametrisation $s=(x,y,z,\varphi,\theta,\phi)$, where the $(x,y,z)$ represent the sensor position and $(\varphi,\theta,\phi)$ its viewing angles.
-However, unconstrained optimisation under such parametrisation is seldom useful in practice as most environments have restrictions regarding sensors' location, \textit{e.g.} sensors must be mounted close to a wall, on lamp posts, and clear from a road, etc. To this end, we propose a continuous sensor pose parametrisation called virtual rail which imposes constraints over the sensors' location without adding any penalty term to the optimisation objective function or requiring any changes to the optimisation process, such as gradient projection.
+The pose of a sensor in a 3D environment can be described by the canonical six degrees-of-freedom parametrisation $s=(x,y,z,\varphi,\theta,\phi)$, where the $(x,y,z)$ represent the sensor position and $(\varphi,\theta,\phi)$ its viewing angles.
+However, unconstrained optimisation under such parametrisation is seldom useful in practice as most environments have restrictions regarding sensors' location, \textit{e.g.} sensors must be mounted close to a wall, on lamp posts, and clear from a road, etc. To this end, we propose a continuous sensor pose parametrisation called virtual rail which imposes constraints over the sensors' location without adding any penalty term to the objective function or requiring changes to the optimisation process.

 A virtual rail is defined by a line segment between two points in 3D space.
-The sensors can be placed at any point within this line segment, as illustrated in Figure \ref{fig:virtualRails}.
+The sensors can be placed at any point on this line segment, as illustrated in Figure \ref{fig:virtualRails}.
 The viewing angles are described by the rotations along the X and Y axis, as we assume no rotation along the camera axis (Z).
 The pose of a sensor on a virtual rail between points $\bm{p_1,p_2} \in \mathbb{R}^3$ has its pose fully determined by the parameters $s=(t,\alpha,\beta)$ through the parametrisation

 where